All articles

 Who it suits: First-time buyers, young couples, investors targeting rental income from Manesar/IMT workforce.

 What to watch: Builder reputation matters more here.
-Lots of small/mid-tier developers operate in this belt.
+Lots of small and mid-tier developers operate in this belt.
 Check RERA financials, visit the site multiple times, talk to existing residents.
+Understand EDC and IDC charges in Gurugram before signing anything.

-PropReport insight: We analyzed 47 projects in Sectors 89-95.
-Only 22 had clean RERA compliance + timely possession records.
-Don't skip due diligence here.
+PropReport finding: We analysed 47 projects in Sectors 89–95.
+Only 22 had clean RERA compliance combined with timely possession records.
+Due diligence is non-negotiable in this zone.

 Avoid (For Now): Sectors 104+

-Exception: If you're buying a plot for self-construction and plan to hold 7-10 years, different math applies.
-But for apartments?
-Better opportunities exist on Dwarka Expressway at similar price points.
+Exception: If you are buying a plot for self-construction and plan to hold 7–10 years, different math applies.
+But for apartments, better opportunities exist on Dwarka Expressway at similar price points with better delivery track records.

 Tier 1 (Strong delivery record, low risk):